 "To crawl, a baby has to learn how to transfer their weight from one side to the other," says Karen.
 "They also have to coordinate both sides of their body to move steadily.
 This usually happens when they're between six and 12 months old."

 Some babies crawl backwards before they crawl forwards.
-This is fine – they’re leading with their legs and their arms are following.
-It won’t be long before they figure out how to go forwards.
+This is fine – they’re leading with their legs and arms following.
+It won’t be long before they figure out how to go forward.

 Step seven: High kneel and cruising